 The first thing we recommend you do is to keep using those garments.
 It may sound a little counterintuitive, but donating your polyester clothing doesn’t solve the problem, nor does throwing it in the trash.
 Always use your clothing, even the garments with polyester, until they can’t be comfortably worn anymore.

 The way you choose to wash your clothing has an impact as well.
-If you can, wash your clothing less often and wash only on a gentle cycle with other similar garments.
+If you can, wash your clothing less often and only with other similar garments.
 Washing your polyester shirts with an abrasive garment like jeans or towels can increase microfiber shedding.
 If you’re in the market for a new washing machine, investing in a front-loading washer can also slow the process of microfiber shedding.